AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. py:attribute:: build_system
    :type: str

-   .. toto:: reference the real --build-system cli flag Specify the build system used to build this package.
+   .. todo:: reference the real --build-system cli flag

+   Specify the build system used to build this package.
 If not set, it is detected automatically when a build occurs (or the user specifies if using rez-build's ``--build-system`` option).